-The section below sets out the net of fee performance of the Fund's portfolios for measurement periods to 31 December 2023.
-Further information is available on the Fund's fact sheets that are published on the NTRF website.
+The section below sets out the performance of the Fund's portfolios for January to December 2024 (excluding fees).
+Further information is available on the Fund's factsheets, which are published on the NTRF website.
 The names of the funds tell you a lot about what you are investing in.

-Long-term Portfolio
+Long-Term Capital Portfolio

 The Long-Term Capital Portfolio (LTCP) adopts a long-term investment horizon.
-The portfolio will always have a 70% to 85% exposure to the share (or equity) market.
-This means that the portfolio's return will be volatile and there will be periods when the return is significantly negative.
-However, over long measurement periods investors should be rewarded for taking on more risk, provided that the underlying system is able to bounce back.
+This portfolio will always have a 70% to 85% exposure to the share (or equity) market.
+This means that the portfolio's return will be volatile and there will be periods when the return is negative (no growth).
+However, over long measurement periods investors should be rewarded for taking on more risk, provided that the underlying system can bounce back.

 The chart above shows the performance of the LTCP compared to inflation for measurement periods to the report date.
-The portfolio has delivered a return above inflation for all measurement periods.
-However, it is 4.9% p.a. ahead of inflation over the most recent seven-year period (i.e. close to its real target).
-The real return since inception (6.0% p.a.) us well ahead of its performance objective of 5.0% p.a.
+The portfolio has delivered a return above inflation for all measurement periods and it is 4.1% p.a. ahead of inflation over the most recent seven-year period which has seen very tough market conditions.
+The real return since inception is 5.6% p.a.
+The portfolio has thus outperformed its real return target of 5.0% p.a.